PoisotLab/ms_metaweb_perspectives/README.md

 *e.g.* recent discussions for food-web based conservation; @Eero2021UseFoo;
 @Naman2022FooWeb; @Stier2017IntExp], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is paramount.
+These considerations are even more urgent in the specific context of biodiversity data, as long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022NatAli; @Raja2022ColSha], and where much shorter-term changes in taxonomic and genetic richness emerged as a consequence of environmental racism. [@Schmidt2022SysRac].

-Predictive approaches deployed at the continental scale, no matter their intent, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre] and reinforced environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon].
-Particularly on Turtle Island and other territories that were traditionally stewarded by Indigenous people, these approaches should be replaced (or at least guided and framed) by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle], as part of an "algorithm-in-the-loop" approach.
-Human-algorithm interactions are notoriously difficult and can yield adverse effect [@Green2019DisInt;
+Predictive approaches, regardless of the scale at which they are deployed and the intent of their deployment, originate in the framework that contributed to the ongoing biodiversity crisis [@Adam2014EleTre] and reinforced environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon].
+Particularly on Turtle Island and other territories that were traditionally stewarded by Indigenous people, these approaches should be replaced (or at least guided and framed) by Indigenous principles of land management [@Eichhorn2019SteDec;
+@Nokmaq2021AwaSle], as part of an "algorithm-in-the-loop" approach.
-@Stevenson2021AlgRis], suggesting the need to systematically study them for the specific purpose of biodiversity governance, as well as to improve the algorithmic literacy of decision makers.
-As we see artificial intelligence/machine learning being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.* @Lamba2019DeeLea;
+Human-algorithm interactions are notoriously difficult and can yield adverse effect [@Green2019DisInt; @Stevenson2021AlgRis], suggesting the need to systematically study them for the specific purpose of biodiversity governance, as well as to improve the algorithmic literacy of decision makers.
+As we see artificial intelligence/machine learning being increasingly mobilized to generate knowledge that is lacking for conservation decisions [*e.g.*
-@MoseboFernandes2020MacLea] and drive policy decisions [@Weiskopf2022IncUpt],
+@Lamba2019DeeLea; @MoseboFernandes2020MacLea] and drive policy decisions
-our discussion of these tools need to go beyond the technical and statistical, and into the governance consequences they can have.
+[@Weiskopf2022IncUpt], our discussion of these tools need to go beyond the technical and statistical, and into the governance consequences they can have.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,